mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/13-continuous-integration.markdown

   their build and deployment pipeline.
   [BuildBot source code is on GitHub](https://github.com/buildbot/buildbot).

+* [TeamCity](https://www.jetbrains.com/teamcity/) is JetBrains' closed source
+  CI server that requires a license to use.

 ## Hosted CI services
 * [Travis CI](https://travis-ci.org/) provides free CI for open source